younix/ucspi/README.md

-# ucspi
+# ucspi-tools

-UNIX Client/Server Program Interface
+The ``UNIX Client/Server Program Interface Tool Suite`` is bunch of tools to handle UCSPI connections.

 ## socks

-socks is an ucpi socks client.
+*socks* is an ucpi SOCKS client.
+It handles the socks protocol transparently and establishes further connection through the corresponding SOCKS server.
-It supports socks version 5.
+*socks* supports SOCKS version 5.

+### TODO:
+ * authentication
+ * server side connections

 ## tlsc

-**CAUTION: JUST BASIC CERTIFICATE CHECKING IS IMPLEMENTED YET!**

-tlsc estableshs an TLS connection and forwards transparently the traffic from the following programms.
+*tlsc* establishes an TLS connection and builds an crypto interface between the network side and program side of the exec-chain.
+It depends on libtls from LibreSSL.

 ### TODO:
- * Hostname check
+ * server side TLS handling
  * Fingerprint accept
  * Revocation check
  * OCSP